Master of Science Information Assurance and Cyber Security Online

-Information assurance includes both IT and physical security for companies and government organizations.
+Information assurance and Cyber Security includes both IT and physical security for companies and government organizations.
 But this complex discipline requires more than just a detailed knowledge of computers, networks, and security technology.
 It also draws on an understanding of essential principles from psychology, criminology, law, and business.

-To address all of these areas, the online Master's Degree Program in Information Assurance takes an interdisciplinary approach that offers a range of unique benefits:
+To address all of these areas, the online Master's Degree Program in Information Assurance and Cyber Security takes an interdisciplinary approach that offers a range of unique benefits:

 - An emphasis on information technology as well as relevant knowledge from the social sciences, law, criminology, and management.